Servers-for-Hackers/serversforhackers-newsletter/source/_articles/2014-03-20-getting-started-with-docker.md

 ---
 title: Getting Started with Docker
 descr: Start using Docker now!
 These are the basics to get up and running, along with a few important points on how to best use Docker.
+description: Start using Docker now!
+These are the basics to get up and running, along with a few important points on how to best use Docker.
 ---